Car Accident Attorneys in Texas Representing Injured Clients for More than 25 Years

 Additionally, Texas follows the 51% bar rule.
 This means that you may not collect damages for injuries if you are determined to be 51% or more at fault for your injuries.

 If you or a loved one have been injured in a car crash, contact Thomas J. Henry Law.
 Our experienced car accident attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
 You may be entitled to compensation for your damages if another driver acted negligently.
-Our firm has the experienced lawyers and financial resources that you need to achieve the real results you deserve.
+Our firm has the experienced car wreck lawyers and financial resources that you need to achieve the real results from Texas accidents that you deserve.